secretstartups/DevOps-Checklist/README.md

 - [ ] Environments are as simple as they can be, using the least amount of technologies possible while still accomplishing the goal (KISS).
 Also consider the value of having consistency of dependencies across multiple services, this gives your company and team more collective experience and knowledge in one technology and will usually result in higher velocity and reliability.
     - [ ] Eg: If you’re using MySQL in many places, unless your company goal is to change this underlying technology then keep using it on new services.
 Don’t suddenly go add PostgreSQL, and then also don’t go add Oracle as well.
 - [ ] Secrets are managed centrally and via some automation (Eg: Vault / AWS KMS)
+- [ ] Shift-Left mentality should be implemented across SSDLC lifecycle and DevSecFinOps processes
 - [ ] All developers can access all systems even on production to monitor, maintain and debug.
 If desired, using role/group based access limits their access to only specific components/areas.
     - [ ] Ideally, the use of a Developer Velocity Platform which exposes service telemetry, logs, and other useful data for troubleshooting
 - [ ] For releasing software focus on small deploys (merge requests) and avoid big-bangs, break up big-bangs into smaller increments when possible
     - [ ] Aim for numerous deploys weekly.
 A deploy once every two weeks (length of a typical “sprint” in agile) can have so many changes at the same time that it can be hard to single out which of those caused an issue.
 - [ ] Avoid TRACE/DEBUG logging on Production environments to prevent wasted space in logging systems, ideally disable on dev as well but make it easy to enable if needed (feature-flag)
+- [ ] DevOps team should continously review systems and processes against DORA KPIs, taking action to close gaps and address inefficiencies when appropriate
+- [ ] Education
+    - [ ] DevOps tools and processes should be diseminated across R&D teams on an ongoing basis
+    - [ ] Recordings of all sessions should be uploaded, and made available to all interested parties
+    - [ ] Recordings should be reviewed quarterly for relevance, and updated when necessary
+    - [ ] AI tools should be introduced, where appropriate, to improve experience, and make content more easily searchable